Knowing what to expect and understanding how the questions are structured in the ACT science section can help to make this test less stressful.

 The passages are not presented in order of difficulty.
 You may find that the first question is the most difficult of all and the second-last question is the easiest.
 Because of the time restrictions, it is always advisable to answer the easiest questions first.

-If you decide to guess the answer, first use the process of elimination to cross out answers that are definitely not right.
+Decided to guess?
+First, use the process of elimination to cross out answers that are definitely not right.
 Then guess from the options that are remaining.
 That lowers the odds of your answer being wrong.

 Check out how your ACT score affects your acceptance odds with College Raptor’s free match tool!